GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/03.521-530/03.Look-For-the-Beautiful/docs.md

 ---
+title: |
-title: 523.
-Look For the Beautiful
+    523. Look For the Beautiful - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 523.
+Look For the Beautiful.
+Look for the beautiful, look for the true; Sunshine and shadow are all around you; Looking at evil we grope in the night, Looking at Jesus we walk in the light, Look for the beautiful, honor the right.
+    keywords:  |
-    keywords: Christ in Song, Look For the Beautiful, Look for the beautiful, look for the true,
+        Christ in Song, adventhymnals, advent hymnals, Look For the Beautiful, Look for the beautiful, look for the true.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 523. LOOK FOR THE BEAUTIFUL
+####  Christ in Song,

 ```txt
 1.